The Science of Sulfates: Is SLS harmful?

 However, there is no evidence or conclusive experimentation to back up the claim.
 Additionally, many sulfate-free shampoos use this as a promotional tactic for health-conscious customers to purchase their product instead.
 Here’s the truth: there is no link between sulfates and cancer.

-So What’s The Deal With Sulfates?
+So, What’s The Deal With Sulfates?

 Sulfates are, indeed, skin and eye irritants.
 Unless they are included in a formula which promotes moisture control, sulfates can strip the natural oils from your hair.
 Using shampoos that offer no health benefits and use sulfates as their primary foaming agent can be worse than using no shampoo at all.

 Yet, there are many shampoos which yield health benefits that override any negative effects this detergent can have on the scalp.
 For example, Degrease and Hydrate Shampoos from Maple Holistics are two moisture control shampoos.
-These products work by balancing the sebum secretion levels in the necessary direction to produce the healthy amount of natural oils for your hair.
+These products work by balancing the sebum secretion levels in the necessary direction to produce a healthy amount of natural oils for your hair.

 Countless other shampoos boasting effective actives use sulfates as their foaming agents.
 This isn’t all bad… In fact, the alternatives are rated much more harmful.

 SLS meets its foremost competition with the widespread use of parabens in shampoos and other beauty products.
-Whereas there is not concrete proof linking sulfates to cancer, parabens have been found in breast cancer tumors.
+Whereas there is no concrete proof linking sulfates to cancer, parabens have been found in breast cancer tumors.

 Many shampoos utilize parabens and sulfates for their easy compatibility with other synthetic ingredients.
 However, these compounds pose some of the largest health hazards in the cosmetic industry.
 Sodium Methylparaben, a common paraben, poses health hazards such as sterility, breast cancer, and skin damage.
 These pervasive chemicals are rated between 7 and 9 out of 10 on the danger scale created by Skin Deep.